 Designed especially for children, Outside In features live animals to touch, a working beehive, microscopes to peer through and more.

-- Live Animal Center
+- Live Animal Encounters

 - Changing Exhibits

 The Academy hosts a range of engaging and hands-on traveling exhibits and creates exhibits based on its own collections.
-Our new Art of Science gallery features displays of science-themed artworks and our library creates a changing round of displays of rare archival materials.
+Our Art of Science gallery features displays of science-themed artworks and our library creates a changing round of displays of rare archival materials.

-Science On Tap is a free monthly informal science café series in partnership with the American Philosophical Society Chemical Heritage Foundation, Mütter Museum of The College of Physicians of Philadelphia, and the Wagner Free Institute of Science.
-Science on Tap takes place at National Mechanics Bar & Restaurant 22 South 3rd Street in Old City.
+Science On Tap is a free monthly informal science café series in partnership with the American Philosophical Society, Chemical Heritage Foundation, Mütter Museum of The College of Physicians of Philadelphia, and the Wagner Free Institute of Science.
+Science on Tap takes place at National Mechanics Bar & Restaurant, 22 South 3rd Street in Old City.

 Workshops, Classes, Field Studies: Each month offers a different opportunity for adults to learn more about nature and science through hands-on workshops, classes and field studies with Academy scientists.
 Collect insects in the Pine Barrens of N.J.; learn how to draw dinosaurs, examine birds-of-prey up close.
 Check often for the on-line schedule.